 Scenario Two: Integrated Virtual PTSD Therapy

 You invest in proper treatment and integration.
-Here's what it costs and what you get:
+Costs and returns:

 Total program investment: $2,800